 Once finished, navigate to the directory you indicated for recovery and your photos should hopefully be there.

-Stellar Phoenix Photo Recovery isn’t free, but you can at least download the software for free and run a scan in order to make sure your files are recoverable first.
+Stellar Photo Recovery isn’t free, but you can at least and run a scan in order to make sure your files are recoverable first.
 That way, you don’t end up paying for something that isn’t going to work for you, compounding the frustration of having lost your photos in the first place.

-In addition to images, Photo Recovery can be used recover video and audio files, too.
-If you’d like a more flexible file recovery solution, Stellar Phoenix also makes one of the best data recovery tools available, which you can read about in our Stellar Phoenix Data Recovery review.
+In addition to images, Photo Recovery can be used to recover video and audio files, too.
+If you’d like a more flexible file recovery solution, Stellar also makes one of the best data recovery tools available, which you can read about in our Stellar Data Recovery review.

-To get started with Stellar Phoenix Photo Recovery, you’ll first need to download the correct recovery software for your computer.
-Clients are available for both Windows and Mac and there are three different versions available for each operating system: standard, platinum and titanium.
+To get started with Stellar Photo Recovery, you’ll first need to download the correct recovery software for your computer.
+Clients are available for both and and there are two different versions available for each operating system: standard and professional.

 Go with the standard version if you just need to recover accidentally deleted media files.
-If you’ve got corrupt files that you want to repair, you’ll need platinum or titanium.
+If you’ve got corrupt files that you want to repair, you’ll need professional.

 Installation only takes a few minutes.
 Once the software is up and running, click the blue “recover photo, audio & video” button to get started.